montystoryteller/montystoryteller.github.io/content/english/blog/2026-05-12_cunning_ross_show.md

 *Tickets, priced £5, in advance and on the door*.
 [Advance tickets available here](https://www.tickettailor.com/events/montystoryteller/2145982) — Crown & Sceptre, Ross-on-Wye, Tuesday, May 19th, 2026, first story 7.30pm.

-Copies of the *Sin Eater of Ross & Other Local Tales* storynote, featuring stories from the set in May, will also be available, priced £5.
+Copies of the *Sin Eater of Ross & Other Local Tales* storynote, featuring stories from the original set in March, will also be available, priced £5.